hschletz/formotron/Readme.md

 ```

 A strict constructor signature provides basic validation of arguments.
-Additional validation might be necessary, either in the constructor or in the
+Additional validation might be necessary, either in the attribute constructor or
-transformer.
-Keep in mind that attribute arguments are not user input, but part
+in the invoked method.
+Keep in mind that attribute arguments are not user input,
-of the code.
-Invalid arguments are a bug in the code that uses the attribute,
+but part of the code.
+Invalid arguments are a bug in the code that uses the
-not a runtime issue.
+attribute, not a runtime issue.

-If there is a chance that the transformer may be used directly, i.e. not via a
+If there is a chance that the transformer/validator may be used directly, i.e.
-`Transform` attribute, it should validate its arguments more thoroughly,
+not via an attribute, it should validate its arguments more thoroughly,
 particularly if its extra arguments may contain user input.